kayleelauren/Tutorial_TreeInference/tutorial.md

 * Dependancies
 * Adding executable locations to PATH
 * Capabilities in handing different input and output files
+* etc...

 ![Good news everyone!](http://magellanverse.com/images/goodnewseveryone.png)

+##QIIME
-**QIIME** has a [function](http://qiime.org/1.3.0/scripts/make_phylogeny.html) that makes it easy to streamline the tree building process.
+QIIME has a [function](http://qiime.org/1.3.0/scripts/make_phylogeny.html) that makes it easy to streamline the tree building process.
 It has options for both RAxML and FastTree methods.

     make_phylogeny.py [options]